chinapedia/wikipedia.abstract.en/Page/Electromagnetic_radiation.md

 Particle model and quantum theory

-Laser_photons.gif An anomaly arose in the late 19th century involving a contradiction between the wave theory of light and measurements of the electromagnetic spectra that were being emitted by thermal radiators known as black bodies.
+An anomaly arose in the late 19th century involving a contradiction between the wave theory of light and measurements of the electromagnetic spectra that were being emitted by thermal radiators known as black bodies.
 Physicists struggled with this problem unsuccessfully for many years.
 It later became known as the ultraviolet catastrophe.
 In 1900, Max Planck developed a new theory of black-body radiation that explained the observed spectrum.
 Planck's theory was based on the idea that black bodies emit light (and other electromagnetic radiation) only as discrete bundles or packets of energy.
 These packets were called quanta.
 In 1905, Albert Einstein proposed that light quanta be regarded as real particles.
 Later the particle of light was given the name photon, to correspond with other particles being described around this time, such as the electron and proton.
 A photon has an energy, _E_, proportional to its frequency, _f_, by

     $E = hf = \frac{hc}{\lambda} \,\!$